Vertex

 Section titled “Methods”Vertex::new

-Section titled “Vertex::new”Construct a Vertex from a position (2D or 3D).
+Section titled “Vertex::new”Construct a Vertex from a 2D or 3D position.
+Set additional attributes

 Example